 Website owners using the Smart Slider 3 plugin should take immediate action to secure their sites.
 Here are the recommended steps:

-- Update the Plugin: Ensure that you are using the latest version (3.5.1.34 or later) of the Smart Slider 3 plugin, which includes the necessary security patch.
+- Update the Plugin: Ensure that you are using the latest version (3.5.1.36) of the Smart Slider 3 plugin, which includes the necessary security patch.

 - Review User Access: Audit user roles and permissions to minimize the risk of unauthorized access.